textpattern/textpattern.github.io/themes/front-end-themes.md

 This does not mean start working directly on the default theme, or you will be doing development on an active (live) theme and changing its nature.
 Instead, duplicate the default theme and turn it into a new one.

-While these instructions describe using the default theme (the only theme available in an out-of-the-box context of the software), you could duplicate any existing theme in the Themes panel; one that might have the kind of website structure you want to work closer with.
+While these instructions describe using the default theme (the only theme available in an out-of-the-box context of the software), you could duplicate any existing theme in the Themes panel; such as one that might have the kind of website structure you want to work closer with.

 The following two approaches to duplication are the same regardless of what theme you duplicate.